gayatrig19/the-unplugged-club/README.md

 ## Forking

 1. Navigate to the GitHub Repository 'gayatrig19/the-unplugged-club'
-2. Click 'Fork' located towards top right corner.
+2. Click 'Fork' located towards top right corner on GitHub page.
 3. Select 'owner' for the forked repository from the dropdown menu under 'owner'.
 4. It will create forked repo under the same name as original by default.
 But you can type a name in 'Repository name' or add a description in 'Description' box.
 5. Click on 'Create fork'.
 A forked repo is created.

 - Forking allows you to make any changes without affecting original project.
 You can send the suggestions by submitting a pull request.
-Then the Project Owner can review the pull request before acepting the suggestions and merging them.
+Then the Project Owner can review the pull request before accepting the suggestions and merging them.
 - When you have fork to a repository, you don't have access to files locally on your device, for getting access you will need to clone the forked repository.

 ## Deployment
-- The website was deployed to Github Pages.
+- The website was deployed to Github Pages using following steps:
 1. Go to GitHub repository.
 2. Click on 'Settings'.
 3. Click on 'Pages'(tab on the left sidebar).